Academic Enrichment

 During their form time students have sessions on time management, note taking, revision techniques and critical thinking.
 Form time activities also offer the opportunity to discuss and debate current affairs and ethics, equipping our students with the ability to take their place as responsible, informed adults in society.

 The opportunity to acquire the Extended Project Qualification and to enhance self-motivated learning is available to every student in the Sixth Form.
 This is worth half an A Level and can cover any topic which may inspire our students.
-This qualification is highly respected by many universities, and is increasingly recognised by university offers.
-All students in the Sixth Form attend lessons on research skills and visit the London Library to experience obtaining first-hand research.
+This qualification is highly respected by many universities and is increasingly recognised by university offers.
+All students in the Sixth Form attend lessons on research skills and visit have sessions with our school Librarian to experience obtaining first-hand research.
 The qualification is optional.

 Students who wish to apply to Oxford and Cambridge receive exhaustive preparation from subject-specific teachers as well as weekly Critical Thinking sessions.
 Oxbridge challenges start in the Spring Term of the Lower Sixth and increase in complexity in order to provoke and engage the aspirations of the student.
 Aspiring Oxbridge candidates will be expected to complement their schoolwork with a full programme of academic enrichment and participation.
 Staff and prospective candidates thrive on a shared passion for their particular subject.
 Students are thoroughly prepared for the admissions assessment tests and for their potential interview.